Using Front Chat

 Transition conversations from chat to email

-When a Front user replies to a chat message and the visitor does not respond within 5 minutes, Front will automatically send an email transcript of the conversation and last message to the address the visitor submitted:
+When a Front user replies to a chat message and the visitor does not respond within 5 minutes, Front will automatically send an email transcript of the last 10 messages to the address the visitor submitted:

 When a site visitor replies to the email transcript, the message will arrive in your chosen shared email inbox in Front.
 It will not be assigned to anyone, but you can use rules to assign conversations automatically (see below).

 Here are some example rules for Front Chat to help you get started: